-Last year I decided to go to India and John kindly offered to put me up whilst I planned the trip, as I had recently moved out of my home in Billericay.
-It took about three weeks to organise the visa, tickets, vaccinations, etc and it was during this time that I met John’s sister, Teresa, and her grown up children, Daniel and Matilda.
+In late 2016, I decided to go to India, and as I had recently moved out of my home in Billericay, Essex, my friend John kindly offered to put me up whilst I planned the trip.
+It took about three weeks to organise the visa, tickets, vaccinations, etc. and it was during this time that I met John’s sister, Teresa, and her grown-up children, Daniel and Matilda.
 Teresa had recently been diagnosed with cancer and was back in the UK, from her home in Sweden, to sort out some of her affairs.
-A difficult time for everyone, but John put on a brave face and tried to be bright and bubbly, however the underlying stress was apparent.
+A difficult time for everyone, but John put on a brave face and tried to be bright and bubbly, however, the underlying stress was apparent.

-He had split with his partner, Sue, some time ago but still regularly saw his two girls, Isabella and Ayesha.
-John’s house had three rooms that were devoted to the girls, adorned with pop band posters, cuddly toys and the like.
-Wardrobes and drawers were crammed with their clothes, as they stayed over two, three or more nights a week.
-In the three weeks staying with John I got to know his daughters a little and saw how he absolutely doted upon them.
+He had split with his partner some time ago but still regularly saw his two girls, Isabella and Ayesha.
+John’s house had several rooms that were devoted to the girls, adorned with pop band posters, cuddly toys and the like, and the wardrobes and drawers were crammed with their clothes, ready for when they stayed.
+In the three weeks with John, I got to know his daughters a little and saw how he absolutely doted upon them.
 They wanted for nothing.
 Both the girls, although quite different in character, came across as intelligent, well mannered and considerate.
 They could even take themselves off to bed without a fuss.
-As young teenagers (almost), that was impressive.
+As almost teenagers, this was impressive.

-At the end of November 2016, with a six month visa and no real plan in mind, I left for India.
-Some healthy food and exercise, walking and yoga, were as far as my intention went.
+At the end of November, with a six-month visa and no real plan in mind, I left for India.
+Some healthy food, walking, a little sightseeing and yoga was as far as my intention went.

 I swapped whatsapp messages with John and sent the odd photo of my travels but then, in early January 2017, he sent a message saying he had been diagnosed with cancer.